nicklockwood/SwiftFormat/CONTRIBUTING.md

 * Select SwiftFormat for Xcode and run Product > Archive
 * Notarize and export built app
 * Tag commit and push to main
+* pod trunk push --allow-warnings
-* Run Build for Linux & Build for Windows and download binaries
+* Run Build for Windows and download binaries
-* Unzip Linux binary and mark as executable with chmod +x, then rezip
 * Unzip Windows msi zips and rename
-* Create a release
+* Publish a new release
+* Download swiftformat_linux.zip from the Build Release Artifacts action
+* Zip the macOS swiftformat build
-* Attach all binaries
+* Attach all binaries to release
 * Create and Publish Docker image
-* pod trunk push --allow-warnings